taj0023/taj0023/README.md

 ### Helloooaaaa.....!!! 👋

-- 🔭 I’m currently working on ... *Nothing*
+- 🔭 I’m currently working on ... *My website*
 - 🌱 I’m currently learning ... **Python**
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... __Python__